khamwas/board-game-socialmedia-site/README.md

 ### Single Variable Systems

 Single variable systems utilize only one scale for rating a class of objects.
 In the following two examples, boardgamegeek and rottentomatoes, they increase the sophistication by differentiating approved 'critic' ratings and regular user ratings.
-But this is only utilizing a Signle Variable System twice.
+But this is only utilizing a Single Variable System twice.
 ![boardgamegeek](https://s3.us-east-2.amazonaws.com/khamwas-readme/boardgamegeek.png)

 ![rottentomatoes](https://s3.us-east-2.amazonaws.com/khamwas-readme/rottentomatoes.png)